You know it the minute you pass through its pearly white stucco gates: if this isn’t heaven, it’s gotta be close.

-From its beautiful parks, private beach, and nature trails to both fine and casual dining options, you’ll find there’s a little something for everyone here.
+From its beautiful parks, private beach, and nature trails to both fine and casual dining options, and a private Beach Club exclusively for homeowners, you’ll find there’s a little something for everyone here.
 Plus, it’s completely walkable!
 (And rideable.
 Alys Bike Shop, looking at you.)

 For the best donuts in town, start your day at Charlie’s Donuts food truck.
 They open bright and early at 6:30 AM and go until they sell out.
 Feeling adventurous?
 Try their top-seller, the Sour Cream Donut.
 (We don’t make this stuff up.)

-If health-conscious options are more your speed, check out Raw & Juicy, the newest kid on the Alys Beach block.
-You may recognize them from their food truck in Seaside, and yes, they still have their deliciously organic smoothies, bowls, and juices available.
+If health-conscious options are more your speed, check out Raw & Juicy.
+You may recognize them from their old location in Seaside, and yes, they still have their deliciously organic smoothies, bowls, and juices available.
 Plus, a whole lot more where these came from.
-Stay tuned for their brand new outdoor bar, opening soon on the back patio!
+You can also enjoy handcrafted cocktails at the outdoor bar on the patio!

 Continue walking and you’ll come to the intersection of all things luxury: Caliza.
 Its name, which means “limestone” in Spanish, truly sets the bar, offering an oasis of al fresco dining alongside elegant cabanas and a pool that goes far beyond five-star standards.
 While you’re there, don’t miss out on the private lap pool where you can hook up via Bluetooth and play your own music underwater.

 From here, venture to Alys Beach’s latest and greatest: the ZUMA Wellness center.
 Complete with a full-service café, daily infused water, on-staff masseuse, covered pool, and all your fitness, TRX, and yoga needs, this place has truly thought of everything.
 They even sell Lululemon in their shop.